-The Aspinall Foundation works with the South African National Parks and the Tanzanian government to reintroduce endangered black rhinos to the wild through an exchange programme.
+The Aspinall Foundation works with the South African National Parks and the Tanzanian government to reintroduce endangered rhinos to the wild through an exchange program.

 Call from the Wild

-Call from the Wild is an organisation started by the Frankfurt Zoological Society,y which supports various national parks throughout Africa to protect different endangered species,s including black rhinos.
+Call from the Wild is an organization started by the Frankfurt Zoological Society,y which supports various national parks throughout Africa to protect different endangered species including rhinos.

 Dambari Wildlife Trust

-Dambari Wildlife Trust protects the black rhinos in Zimbabwe through fieldwork, research, education, and outreach programmes.
+Dambari Wildlife Trust protects the black rhinos in Zimbabwe through fieldwork, research, education, and outreach programs.
 They also provide supplies to rangers to stop poaching and support translocations of rhinos in danger.

 David Sheldrick Wildlife Trust

-David Sheldrick Wildlife Trust work to protect African elephants and black rhinos in Kenya through a nursery and hand-rearing, anti-poaching projects, de-snaring and education programmes.
+David Sheldrick Wildlife Trust work to protect African elephants and black rhinoceros in Kenya through a nursery and hand-rearing, anti-poaching projects, de-snaring, and education programs.

 David Shepherd Wildlife Foundation

-David Shepherd Wildlife Foundation sells artwork to fund breeding programmes, anti-poaching projects, fieldwork, and education programmes to protect black rhinos in South Africa and Namibia.
+David Shepherd Wildlife Foundation sells artwork to fund breeding programs, anti-poaching projects, fieldwork, and education programs to protect rhinos in South Africa and Namibia.

 Save the Rhino

-Save the Rhino works with local partners in Asia and Africa to protect the five different rhino species.
+Save the Rhino works with local partners in Asia and Africa to protect the five different species of rhinos.
 They support anti-poaching activities, monitoring, environmental education, community conservation, translocations, and captive breeding.

 Sebakwe Black Rhino Trust